 PLU Hospitality Services & Campus Restaurants Food Allergy Disclaimer

-Be aware that all PLU Hospitality Services & Campus Restaurants locations prepare items containing gluten, dairy, soy, egg, fish, shellfish, peanuts, tree nuts, coconut, sesame (The Commons does not use peanuts in the kitchen).
+Be aware that all PLU Hospitality Services & Campus Restaurants locations prepare items containing gluten, dairy, soy, egg, fish, shellfish, tree nuts, coconut, sesame (The Commons does not use peanuts in the kitchen).

 PLU Hospitality Services & Campus Restaurants makes every attempt to identify ingredients & provide up to date allergen information but cannot guarantee an item that we prepare to be allergen-free.
 Every effort is made to instruct our food production staff on the severity of food allergies.

 In addition, we label items with possible allergen-containing ingredients; however, there is always a risk of contamination.
 There is also a possibility that manufacturers of the commercial foods we use could change the formulation at any time, without notice.
 Due to these conditions, PLU Hospitality Services & Campus Restaurants cannot guarantee that any item prepared in our kitchen is free of a certain ingredient or allergen.
 Customers concerned with food allergies need to be aware of this risk.
 Campus Restaurants also operates its own bakery.
 Our bakery is not a gluten-free or nut-free bakery.
 We cannot guarantee the absence of cross contamination with our baked goods or any of our items prepared in the kitchen.

 PLU Hospitality Services & Campus Restaurants will not assume any liability for adverse reactions to foods consumed, or items one may come in contact with while eating at any University establishments.
 Students with food allergies are encouraged to contact PLU Hospitality Services & Campus Restaurants with the form below, or call 253-535-7472 for additional information and/or support.